-Continue the ancient route to its finishing line at York, before marvelling at York Minster, a site that has been admired since the 7th century, or stepping into the sights, sounds and smells of Viking-age York at the Jorvik Viking Centre.
+Future visitors can continue the ancient route to its finishing line at York, home to York Minster, a site that has been admired since the 7th century, before stepping into the sights, sounds and smells of Viking-age York at the Jorvik Viking Centre.

 Exeter to Lincoln

-For a lengthy Roman road trip across Britain, dream of driving the longest remaining Roman road, the Fosse Way.
-Built to connect Exeter to Lincoln, it is possible to drive almost end to end on (what were once) the original Roman roads, passing a selection of spectacular scenery and historic sites along the way…
+For a lengthy Roman road trip across Britain, visitors can dream of driving the longest remaining Roman road, the Fosse Way.
+Built to connect Exeter to Lincoln, it is possible to drive almost end to end on what were once the original Roman roads, passing a selection of spectacular scenery and historic sites along the way…

 Exeter, a gem of Britain’s southwest, is the Fosse Way’s starting point.
 Those planning a history-themed road trip can begin by exploring Exeter Cathedral and the city’s medieval underground passes, or by following the city wall trail - parts of the wall are almost 2,000 years old.